By Percy Sanford, AAM Leader

 - Approach and landing to vertipads in the presence of real structures and associated mechanical turbulence

-Preparing for the NASA UAM Grand Challenge
+Preparing for the NASA AAM Grand Challenge